unifiedjs/unifiedjs.github.io/doc/learn/create-an-editor.md

 > Anyway, drop a line on [Spectrum][] if you know a better name.

 This guide shows how to create an interactive online editor with unified.
-In it we’ll visualise syntactic properties of text by “syntax highlighting” them.
+In it we’ll visualize syntactic properties of text by “syntax highlighting” them.
 The editor will run in a browser.
 It’ll be fast as we’re using [`virtual-dom`][vdom] (but you could use [React][] and the like too).

-For this example we’ll create an app that visualises sentence length.
+For this example we’ll create an app that visualizes sentence length.
-It’s based on a tip by [Gary Provost][gary], and the visualisation is based on [a tweet by @gregoryciotti][tweet].
+It’s based on a tip by [Gary Provost][gary], and the visualization is based on [a tweet by @gregoryciotti][tweet].

 You can also [view this project][write-music] with some more features online.